Sir Samuel Cornish, 1st Baronet: Legacy

 The town Cornish in New Hampshire was named after him.

-A 1768 painting of Cornish, along with his fellow mariners Richard Kempenfelt and Thomas Parry went on permanent display at Queen's House in Greenwich in Autumn 2022.
+A 1768 painting of Cornish, along with his fellow mariner Richard Kempenfelt and his secretary Thomas Parry (a future director of the East India Company) went on permanent display at Queen's House in Greenwich in Autumn 2022.
 The painting is by the artist Tilly Kettle and was purchased by the National Maritime Museum, with assistance from the Society for Nautical Research.